Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-Android-SDK/README.md

 2. rad_rsa_public.pem: This file is required by Rakuten Attribution backend platform to verify the signature of the authentication JWT.
 (Public key handover process will be communicated separately)

-#### Add RAdAttribution SDK to project
+#### Add RakutenAdvertisingAttribution SDK to project
-To use RAdAttribution SDK you need to add this string to 'dependencies' section in build.gradle file of your application module.
+To use RakutenAdvertisingAttribution SDK you need to add this string to 'dependencies' section in build.gradle file of your application module.
 ```groovy
 dependencies {
     //...